 You're more likely to develop gout if you have high levels of uric acid in your body.
 Factors that increase the uric acid level in your body include:

 - Medical conditions.
 Certain diseases and conditions make it more likely that you'll develop gout.
-These include untreated high blood pressure (hypertension) and chronic conditions such as diabetes, high levels of fat and cholesterol in the blood (hyperlipidemia), and narrowing of the arteries (arteriosclerosis).
+These include untreated high blood pressure and chronic conditions such as diabetes, metabolic syndrome, and heart and kidney diseases.

 - Certain medications.
 The use of thiazide diuretics — commonly used to treat hypertension — and low-dose aspirin also can increase uric acid levels.
 So can the use of anti-rejection drugs prescribed for people who have undergone an organ transplant.